LegendaryLogan1/Deltarune2-/README.md

 "I wholeheartedly embrace this as the true story of DELTARUNE." -Tricky Tony

+"I had no idea Limbus Company drew from this" -Our god Kim J hoon

 ---------------------------------------------------------------------
 Copyright stuff
 This project is simply just a fun thing I wanted to make, for no profit.